andy5995/awesome-humanism/README.md

 If you are adding a resource that doesn't have a category yet, feel free to add a new category in your pull request.

+Disclaimer: The views expressed in the content being linked to from this document do not necessarily agree with the views of the maintainers or contributors of this document.

 ## Articles
 * [Famous Humanists in History](https://americanhumanist.org/what-is-humanism/famous-humanists-in-history/)
 * [Humanist Common Ground: Atheism](https://americanhumanist.org/paths/atheism/) - Includes historical perspective and quotes by many individuals.